Edward Aveling: New College, London

 Throughout these years this would have been very arduous and challenging for him and would have accentuated the differences between religion and science.
 Illustrating a tradition of sorts, Aveling published his "Botanical Tables, for The Use of Students" (1874) during his tenure at New College, as his introduction clearly shows, and where he states that the tables were only intended to "supplement the actual dissection and observation of plants".

-Aveling's principal during these years was Rev. Samuel Newth (1821-1898), himself a distinguished scientist who had been a minister at a congregational chapel.
+Aveling's principal during these years was Reverend Samuel Newth (1821–1898), himself a distinguished scientist who had been a minister at a congregational chapel.
 Newth had also written elementary textbooks on natural philosophy in the early 1850s, thus together with Edwin Lankester's own writings in this field, it is not difficult to see Aveling carrying on this tradition in his own instructional works.
-Aveling's laboratory was situated in the tower of New College, from the outset it had been "fitted up with every convenience for chemical and scientific experiments", and Edwin Lankester had been the co-founder of the Quarterly Journal of Microscopical Science and the laboratory would no doubt have reflected his expertise.
+Aveling's laboratory was situated in the tower of New College, from the outset it had been "fitted up with every convenience for chemical and scientific experiments", and Edwin Lankester had been the co-founder of the Quarterly Journal of Microscopical Science (Vol. 1, 1853) that was connected to the Royal Microscopical Society and the laboratory would no doubt have reflected his expertise.
 The roof of the tower was said to have one of the finest views in London.

-From 1872 to 1876 Aveling was also a teacher of elementary physics and botany at Frances Buss's North London Collegiate School for Girls.
+From 1872 to 1876, Aveling was also a teacher of elementary physics and botany at Frances Buss's North London Collegiate School for Girls.
 In 1869 Buss became the first woman Fellow of the College of Preceptors.
-Aveling also examined boys in physiology during June 1872 from the Orphan Working School in Maitland Park.
+Aveling also examined boys in botany and physiology during June 1872 from the Orphan Working School in Maitland Park.
 In October 1872 or the following year he gave a lecture at the Orphanage "at the annual prize-giving fête before an audience of patrons and local notabilities.
 It was on this occasion that he was introduced to Dr. Karl Marx and their young daughter, Eleanor."
 Aveling later wrote about this encounter in 1897:

-In 1874, whilst still teaching at the girls school, he gave a series of evening classes on botany and zoology at the Polytechnic College in Regent Street.
+Note that while the wife mentioned was most likely Eleanor Marx, Aveling never formally married her.
+In 1874, whilst teaching at the girls school, he gave a series of evening classes on botany and zoology at the Polytechnic College in Regent Street.
 "In the following year, having been appointed as a Lecturer in comparative anatomy and biology at the Medical School of the London Hospital, he gave his Polytechnic lessons in the mornings and, although it is not known for how long he was connected with this institute, he gave it as his permanent address up to the end of May 1881."